 - · Automatically available in Meditech

-- Faxed

-- · Delivered to clinics; or
+- Faxed: or

-- · Available in Plexia in physicians' offices.
+- Available in Plexia at physicians' offices.

 Laboratory Technologists phone physicians with critical test results as per laboratory policy.

 If you are a Medical Practitioner and require results, phone the Laboratory at 867-393-8739, select option 2.
 Please provide the following information when you phone: